Azdaroth/Azdaroth.github.io/source/_posts/2013-10-06-structuring-rails-applications.markdown

 ```

 <p>By using Reform gem, you can easily create clean form objects, which would deal with validations, coercions (thanks to Virtus) and persisting data concerning multiple models.
-Also, you can put some form interface logic here - consider countries_collection method: instead of passing: collection: Country.all.pluck(:id, :name) to the select field, you can just pass form_object.countries_collection.
+Also, you can put some form interface logic here - consider <code>countries_collection</code> method: instead of passing: <code>collection: Country.all.pluck(:id, :name)</code> to the select field, you can just pass <code>form_object.countries_collection</code>.
 This example is trivial, but if you had some filtering and ordering logic needed to display collection, then it would be great way to keep everything clean.
-Using form objects doesn't change control flow in controllers:</p>
+Using form objects doesn't change control-flow in controllers:</p>

 ``` ruby
 class UsersController < ApplicationController